Denizckr35/VIQUAC/README.md

   -If you decided which kinds of fiber and resin you will use, please select confirm button.
 4. All the process is finsihed.
 Files are saved in "Save_File" with their own names.

+## Additional Plugins

+I am developing additional plugins for the VIQUAC which is essential need for the material testing methods like Digital Image Correlation and some AI applications.

+There are 2 uncompleted functions which i am working on it.

+  -Directionality:The Goal is to determine the angles for the laminated composites to find parameters for the laminated composite calculations.
+  -Methodology: It uses OpenCV’s Contour and FloodFill algorithms to determine the regions of materials to assign numbers to these areas.
+The user must erase the contact points with drawing tools from VIQUAC itself to avoid false calculation results.

+  -DIC: Digital Image Correlation for Test applications (Tensile Test and Bending).